sebastiankirsch/how-to-publish-to-central/README.md

 these are put into the Maven settings, which are usually located at `~/.m2/settings.xml`.

 As credentials, you'll be using a user token:
-1. go to [your account](https://central.sonatype.com/account) on the Central Publisher Portal
+1. go to [your account][central:account] on the Central Publisher Portal
 1. click the button "Generate User Token"
 1. copy the code snippet
 1. add it to your existing Maven settings, or create a new file containing